minerllabs/basalt-2022-intro-track-baseline/README.md

 ## How to Submit a Model on AICrowd.

 To submit this baseline agent follow the [submission instructions](https://github.com/minerllabs/basalt_intro_track_2022_competition_submission_template), but use this repo instead of the starter kit repo.

+Remember to add the newly added model files as part of the submission!